-- want to store hell lot of data or short term backups.
+- want to store a large amount of data or short-term backups.

-This is cost saving option if you want the taste of both in smart way.
-SSDs are faster so better use it as primary drive for system boot, applications and cache files.
-Use HDDs for storage drive only as they are cheaper and offers plenty of storage space.
+SSDs are faster, so better to use them as a primary drive for system boot, applications, and cache files.
+On the other side use HDDs for storage drive only, as they are way cheaper and offer plenty of storage space.

 Let’s compare both of them in detail, so we can be specific while making a purchase.